Product added to your enquiry

 Just like the community, we’re really pleased how this project came together.
 What I love about this project is that you won’t find the same playground around the corner at another park, it’s customised and includes some really nice features like the Perspex windows that are unique.Ashley Kelsey, adventure+ play consultant

-This project includes a custom spectrum+ design play unit that utilises dark walnut coated timber as the main structural element.Discover our spectrum+ range
+This project includes a custom spectrum+ hybrid design play unit that combines the beauty of timber with the strength of steel.Discover our spectrum+ hybrid range